GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 A corpse must be entered by the end of the next phase or it will not transport the creature.
 If such transportation is not valid, the spell fails and you receive a point of spell sickness.

 If the spellcheck is a critical success, you may have an explosion escape from the destination corpse.
-This will inflict either a cutting, necrotic, or piercing attack (your choice) to anything within 1 yard (other than the creatures transprted by the spell) per size category.
+This will inflict either a cutting, necrotic, or piercing attack (your choice) to anything within 1 yard (other than the creatures transported by the spell) per size category.

 **At Higher Tiers**: When cast at 3rd tier or greater, for each tier beyond minimum, you may choose one of the following
 * The range is increased by 1 yard.